rhoneyager/libicedb/pages/mydoc/mydoc_install_deps_on_deb.md

 sudo apt install g++
 ```

+Now, scroll down to the Build Instructions section.

 ### Debian Stretch / Ubuntu 16.04 LTS / Ubuntu 17.10 with clang

 This is also very easy.
 Clang comes in multiple versions on this platform, including 3.8, 3.9, 5.0.